yxuco/beunit/README.md

     git version 2.3.5

-If necessary, you can download and install Git by following steps of [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+If necessary, you can download and install Git by following steps at [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 At the root of your workspace, clone the project using the command

     git clone https://github.com/yxuco/beunit.git

 It should download the source code to the folder `beunit` in your workspace.
-Use the following command to verify the develop environment
+Use the following command to verify your development environment

     cd beunit
     mvn clean compile